Iterative observer for boundary estimation for elliptic equations: Numerical implementation and results

 \subsection{Boundary condition on $\Gamma_{B}$}

-As stated in the previous section, first order state equation can be thought of as an ODE with respect to variable $x$.
+As stated above, first order state equation can be thought of as an ODE with respect to variable $x$.
 Solution of this ODE is the state $\xi$ over the whole vertical line, that is, $\left(y\mid_{\Gamma_{B}},y\mid_{\Gamma_{T}}\right)$.
 This can be thought of as 2D Laplace equation has been split into a series of 1D state equations.
 To solve this 1D state equation in variable $x$, initial condition over the whole interval $\left(y\mid_{\Gamma_{B}},y\mid_{\Gamma_{T}}\right)$ and boundary conditions on $\Gamma_{B}$ and $\Gamma_{T}$ are required.
 Any initial guess can be chosen as $(\mathcal{A-KC})$ will be dissipative and any initial guess dies out.
-Two bounday conditions on $\Gamma_{T}$ are available, that is the Cauchy data on $\Gamma_{T}$.
+Two bounday conditions on $\Gamma_{T}$ are available, that is the measurement data on $\Gamma_{T}$ and available Neumann boundary data.
 However on $\Gamma_{B}$ it is assumed that Laplace equation is satisfied.
 That is,

 Equation (\ref{boundaryin}) contains second order derivative in variable $y$.
 To discretize this second derivative using second order accurate centered finite difference discretization scheme on $\Gamma_{B}$, there needs to be a fictitious point \cite{p1} further outside the boundary $\Gamma_{B}$ as shown in figure \ref{fictitious_fig}.
 Second equation in (\ref{discrete1}), after full discretization, can be written as,